xmos/lib_i2s/doc/rst/lib_i2s.rst

     xk_audio_316_mc_ab_AudioHwConfig(i_i2c, hw_config, SAMPLE_FREQUENCY, MASTER_CLOCK_FREQUENCY, 0, DATA_BITS, DATA_BITS);

-The hardware configuration is set by ``hw_config`` which in this configuration sets up the `xcore` to be an I²S master with the following settings:
+The hardware configuration is set by ``hw_config`` which in this configuration sets up the `xcore` to be an I²S `controller` with the following settings:

 .. literalinclude:: ../../examples/app_i2s_frame_loopback_demo/src/main.xc
    :start-at: #define SAMPLE_FREQUENCY
    :end-at: #define NUM_I2S_LINES

-See `lib_board_support`` documentation for further details and API details.
+See ``lib_board_support`` documentation for further details and API details.

 The i2s_loopback task
 =====================

-The I²S loopback task (``i2s_loopback()``) provides the function of a digital loopback so that all I²S samples received by the device will looped back out to I²S unmodified.
+The I²S loopback task (``i2s_loopback()``) provides the function of a digital loopback such that all samples received by the device will looped back out unmodified.

 The task itself is declared as a ``[[distributable]]`` function ensuring that it can share a thread with other tasks.